pnp/sp-dev-fx-webparts/samples/react-kanban-board/README.md

 * Priority
 * Task Status

-The Task list can be chosen using the webpart properties (BaseTemplate 171 or 107)
+The Task list can be chosen using the web part properties (BaseTemplate 171 or 107)

 ## Solution